NeoIsThere/IR/README.md

 - A-B = Red
 - B-A = Red
 - B-B = Green
-Like an AND gate where Green = 1 and Red = 0.

 We output C images in descending order of number of Green pixels.

 ### **OOP**